PostoenkoVI/Metaproteomics-DirectMS1/README.md

     pip install git+https://github.com/PostoenkoVI/Metaproteomics-DirectMS1

 It is also recommended to update the NCBI taxonomy database before using MetaDirectMS1.
-To do so, run the following commands in the same Python environment and wait for a successful download.
+To do so, run the following Python commands in the same environment and wait for a successful download.

     from ete3 import NCBITaxa
     NCBITaxa().update_taxonomy_database()

+You may need to launch the Python interpreter when working from the command line.
+Accordingly, the complete sequence of commands will look like this:

+    python
+    from ete3 import NCBITaxa
+    NCBITaxa().update_taxonomy_database()
+    exit()

 ## Usage & Examples
 ### Basic usage